 Allows for the legislative transfer process to increase federal authorization by up to \$500,000, state restricted authorization by up to \$500,000, local authorization by up to \$25,000, and private authorization by up to \$50,000.
 Executive revises to increase maximum amounts of contingency authorizations up to \$2.0 million in federal, \$7.5 million in state restricted, \$50,000 in local, and \$100,000 in private.
 House retains.
 Senate revises to increase maximum amounts of contingency authorizations up to \$1.5 million in federal, \$1.5 million in state restricted.
-Conference concurs with Senate.

 Sec.
-703. Commercial Look-Up Fees - REVISED
+703. Commercial Look-Up Fees - RETAINED

 Authorizes DOS to sell copies of records for various conveyances and to use revenue to finance expenses; sets fee for record look-up services to \$15 per record sold; requires revenue balance at fiscal year-end to be credited to Transportation Administration Collection Fund; requires department to provide quarterly report on number of records sold and revenue collected.
 Executive deletes.
 House revises to delete setting fee to \$15 per record sold.
 Senate retains.
-Conference revises to delete all but the reporting requirement.